Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: The impact of Sulfur's inclusion on atmospheric chemistry

-Our results clearly show that the \ce{CO2} abundance in a sulfurous atmosphere is significantly depleted, with peak \ce{CO_2} abundance five times less than in a non-sulfurous atmosphere.
+However, in Figure \ref{fig:51EriSulfurComp} we compare two models, with and without sulfur, both using a constant $K_{zz} = \mathrm{10^7\, cm^2\, s^{-1}}$.
+Our results clearly show that while the \ce{CO2} abundance in both models below $\mathrm{10^{-4}\,bar}$ are similar, above this pressure, significant differences appear.
+In a sulfurous atmosphere \ce{CO2} is significantly depleted, with its peak abundance five times less than in a non-sulfurous atmosphere.
 This is less than the difference seen between \citet{Zahnle2016} and \citet{Moses2016}.
 Our results for \ce{CO_2} overall agree better with \citet{Moses2016}, both with and without sulfur.
 However, the reason for the decrease in \ce{CO2} abundance with the inclusion of sulfur is the effect of the products of \ce{H_2S} photo-dissociation on the abundance of \ce{OH}.
 Both with and without sulfur, \ce{CO_2} is produced by the following reactions

 The destruction is also the same regardless of the presence of sulfur, through the photo-dissociation of \ce{CO_2}.
 What does change is the abundance of \ce{OH}, which is consumed by reacting with \ce{S} via